pixelfac/pixelfac/README.md

 ## Heyo 👋

-My name is **Nathan Harris**, a software developer and student at the University of Florida!
-I am doing a combined Bachelors/Masters program in Computer Science, as well as a Linguistics Minor. *PixelFactory* is a handle that I've been using online for years which explains my GitHub name.
+My name is **Nathan Harris**, a software developer and recent graduate at the University of Florida!
+I have received a combined Bachelors and Masters degree in Computer Science, as well as a Minor in Linguistics. *PixelFactory* is a handle that I've been using online for years which explains my GitHub name.

 ## Socials